JeremySBrown/EFCore/README.md

 The `AddRange` operation takes an `IEnumerable` of an entity allowing for a batch insert of data.
 Also notice that the `User` objects are also creating a list of `Chores`.
 By simply adding a child object to an entity object EF will add the proper foreign keys during the save operation.

 ### Updating Data
 Updating data is just as straight forward as adding.
 The simplest way is to pull the existing record from the database, change one or more properties, and then save.
-Add the `EditUser` and `EditChore` methods to the `ChoreAppRepository` see it action.
+Add the `EditUser` and `EditChore` methods to the `ChoreAppRepository` to see it in action.
 ```c#
     public void EditUser(int id, User value)
     {